ryukora/mybiznet-bandwidth-monitor/README.md

-# mybiznet-bandwith-prometheus
+# MyBiznet Bandwith Prometheus
-gains data information / scraping from app mybiznet to grafana
+Scraping data from app mybiznet to grafana

+how to?
+google.